Girl, there’s no getting around it, surgery can make some of us feel (or be) sick.

 It’s not surprising that after surgery you can feel queasy.
 You go in to a surgery on an empty stomach (you generally have to fast from the night before your procedure) and then your body is pumped full of anesthetic drugs and pain meds, and you have the trauma of surgery on top of it all!

-There are lots of reasons why you may feel sick after your surgery:
+There are lots of reasons why you may feel sick after your breast augmentation:

 Prevention is better than cure